Exploring Natural Language-Based Strategies for Efficient Number Learning in Children through Reinforcement Learning: Future Work

 \section{Future Work}

-One of our key contributions is a novel reinforcement learning environment, which can be utilized to explore how children grasp numerical concepts or one can study hierarchical and relational reasoning capabilities of a generic deep RL algorithm.
-With this innovative environment, our future aim is to investigate how different languages, such as Chinese, German, and Indian, among others, influence children's numerical learning.
-It's worth noting that we cannot utilize the pre-trained models for different languages due to their unavailability or discrepancies in quality, based on the corpora they were trained on.
+One of our key contributions is a novel reinforcement learning environment, which can be utilized to explore how children grasp numerical concepts.
+With this innovative environment, our future goal is to investigate how different languages, such as Chinese, German, and Indian, among others, influence children's numerical learning.
+It's worth noting that we cannot utilize the pre-trained models for different languages due to the discrepancies in quality, based on the corpora they were trained on.
 To ensure equitable comparisons, we need to train models from scratch.
 Moreover, we intend to delve into the impact of various language structures.
-While our current study focused on two types of instructions, those describing the state (state-based instructions) and those providing a policy for the agent to potentially follow (policy-based instructions), there is a third type of language structure which involves instructions that convey the value of the state.
-For instance, instructions generated from the environment can indicate whether the agent is in a favorable or an unfavorable state.
+While our current study focuses on two types of instructions, namely state-based instructions that describe the environment and action-based instructions that suggest a policy for the agent, there are several other forms of language input that could be explored.
+For example, introducing noisy or irrelevant instructions alongside the true instructions could provide insights into the agent’s robustness and its ability to filter useful information.